IntelliTect/Coalesce/docs/pages/modeling/methods.rst

 Static Methods
 --------------

 Static methods are created as functions on the TypeScript ListViewModel.
+All of the same members that are generated for instance methods are also generated for static methods.

 .. code-block:: c#